PelionIoT/meta-mbl/docs/usb-networking.md

     Wired connection 1  99cf6de7-2297-3607-923a-4286fdbf357a  802-3-ethernet  --
     ```

-    If DHCP is in operation, the interface will show an allocated IP address:
+    The interface should now have been allocated an IPv4 link-local (169.254.x.y) address:

     ```
     $ sudo ifconfig enp0s20u5u4u4